shanu516516/user-guide/docs/wallet.md

 5. Review the data and Click **Transfer**.
 6. Upon confirmation, the full balance will appear in the destination Trading Account.

+**Notes:**

+- Only **full-balance transfers** are supported.
+- Typically used to move funds from a settled position into a fresh Trading Account for reuse.
+- Each Trading Account supports only a single order.
+After an order is executed, you must transfer the balance to a new Trading Account before placing another order.
+This maintains clear account tracking and settlements.

+**Reminder:**

+Set up [multiple Trading Accounts](#create-subaccounts) in advance if you plan to place consecutive orders.

 ---

-## Additional Information

-- All transactions are executed on the Twilight testnet and are **fully encrypted**.
-- Transactions can be viewed on the [Twilight Explorer](https://explorer.nyks.twilight.rest), but amounts and account details are obfuscated for privacy.

----

-## Coming Next

-- Trade Guide: Opening and closing positions
-- Lend Guide: Participating in the Twilight lending pool

 ## Create Subaccounts

 ---

 _It is recommended to create a separate Subaccount for each trade, as accounts with active positions become locked and cannot be reused until the position is closed.
-While exchange operations can also be performed using the default "Trading Account," using dedicated Subaccounts provides better flexibility and fund management._
+While order interactions can also be performed using the default "Trading Account," using dedicated Subaccounts provides better flexibility and fund management._

 1. Navigate to the [Homepage](https://frontend.twilight.rest/).
-2. Connect your **Keplr** wallet by clicking the wallet icon in the top-right corner of the navigation bar.
+2. Connect your **Keplr** wallet by clicking the **Connect Wallet** in the top-right corner of the navigation bar.
 3. Once connected, open the _Trading Account_ dropdown and select **"Manage Subaccounts"**.
    ![Manage Subaccounts Menu](/images/wallet/manage-subaccount.png)

-4. In the Subaccount Management view, click on **"New"** to create a new Subaccount.
+4. In the Subaccount Management view, click on **"New\*"** to create a new Subaccount.

    ![New Subaccount Dialog](/images/wallet/create-new-account-dialog.png)